KMAYAMA2/notes/content/notes/8-1c2a What matters is the creativity per se, because non-creative parts will be made easier.md

+> “With modern technology and large workforces and capital, our decisions are [[2-3b 'Leverage' - The effort put in and its utility-results doesn't have to correlate at all.
+Use this to your advantage. |leveraged]] more and more.” – [[Naval Ravikant |Naval]]

 [[8-1c2 Robotics then software (likely in that order, although not necessarily) will replace Uber, Amazon, Doordash]]

 Coding is becoming easier.
 Playing piano is becoming easier.